 This course will enable preachers to develop effective homiletical skills and strategies for preaching toward social transformation.
-It is for preachers who want to shape new maps for living and preaching that will engage congregations in issues of oppression, injustice, and radical cultural change.
+It is for preachers who want to shape new maps for living and preaching that will engage congregations in issues of oppression, injustice and radical cultural change.
 This course will explore what the preacher can learn about justice and change from the innovative cultural ministries of the emerging and emergent communities and church movements that exist nationally and internationally.
-The course will challenge preachers to examine their own social locations, will offer tools to deepend and expand skills in analyzing social systemic injustices, and will challenge preachers to deepend deconstructive and constructive theological thinking that undergirds a prophetic preaching ministry.
+The course will challenge preachers to examine their own social locations, offer tools to deepen and expand skills in analyzing social systemic injustices and challenge preachers to deepened deconstructive and constructive theological thinking that undergirds a prophetic preaching ministry.
 Sermons will be preached in class.
-Justice and Peace concentration elective.

 The primary text of this course will be the daily media

 coverage of local and world political and cultural events.
 Students

 will learn to locate a multitude of news sources from around the

 world, gaining a fuller, culturally conscious perspective on particular

 events.
 Given daily events, students will reflect on these events